 Andia's Homemade Ice Cream

-A family-owned business led by Andia Xouris, Andia's Homemade Ice Cream is proud to serve up its national award-winning ice cream made with premium ingredients and often served as part of an over-the-top creation (see below!).
-The shop offers a wide variety of decadent flavors as well as a vegan flavor and two sorbets, always available for their lactose-intolerant and vegan friends.
-In July 2020, they opened a second brick and mortar location in Cary to better serve their loyal customers.
+A family-owned business led by Andia Xouris, Andia's Homemade Ice Cream—now with three total locations, including a sparkly new shop within the wonderful Raleigh Iron Works district—is proud to serve up its award-winning ice cream made with premium ingredients (and the taste to match).
+The shop offers a wide variety of rotating decadent flavors, a bunch of classics always on the menu plus at least one vegan flavor and a couple sorbets available for their lactose-intolerant and vegan friends.

 Lumpy's Ice Cream